People don’t often need much convincing to head to Barcelona, but in case you do…

 3. Do take in the gastronomy

 Being spoilt for choice is a gross understatement when it comes to munching in Barcelona.
 La Boqueria is a public market just off Las Ramblas where you can get impeccably fresh fruit, an affordable lunch snack and of course, all types of Jamon (ham).
-I had the second best steak of my entire life at tres-chic Carpe Diem Lounge Club (my ultimate number one steak experience remains Peter Luger in Brooklyn).
-By no means can you leave the city without enjoying some traditional Spanish Tapas and Paella!
+I had the second best steak of my entire life at trés-chic Carpe Diem Lounge Club (my ultimate number one steak experience remains Peter Luger in Brooklyn).
+By no means can you leave the city without enjoying some traditional Spanish Tapas and Paella.
+If a quaint café is more your scene, find your way to Brunch & Cake which bears the slogan “in grandmothers we trust”.
+For the best food recommendations, be sure to check out which restaurants the locals are filling up the seats at.
+Xiringuito Escribá is one such eatery along Bogatell beach.
 The beachside bars or ‘Chiringuitos’ also sometimes play host to beach parties – result!

 4. Take a walk

-The size of the city is perfect to discover on foot.
-Pretty much wherever you stroll, there’s a stunning vista waiting to be discovered.
+The size of the Barcelona is perfect to discover on foot.
+Pretty much wherever you roam, there’s a stunning vista waiting to be discovered.
+The city’s residents aren’t crazy about the numerous bike tours for tourists taking up crucial space on the many narrow streets, so perhaps flex those gams on a brisk stroll instead.

 5. Don’t be scared to go low-cost